EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 docker network create magento-demo-network
 ```

-`magento-demo-network` is the name i've chosen for my network but you can choose whatever is most appropriate.
+`magento-demo-network` is the name I've chosen for my network but you can choose whatever is most appropriate.

 You can run the following command to check your newly created network: